-- 1. Eligible High school students will be permitted to enroll in dual enrollment courses for a maximum of eight (8) semesters, which includes two (2) summer terms.
+- 1. Eligible High school students will be permitted to enroll in dual enrollment courses for a maximum of six (6) terms, which includes two (2) summer terms.
 Students are allowed to take two courses during the summer terms.
-Students entering the 11th and 12th grades will be able to register for core level DE courses during the summer terms. - 2.
-Students who fail to notify the school guidance counselor and MCC Advisor of course registration will be voided from classes for non-payment.
-In addition, any schedule changes must be approved by the high school guidance counselor and/or dual enrollment liaison and reported to an MCC Advisor in order to avoid being voided from selected courses. - a.
+Students entering the 11th and 12th grades will be able to register for core level DE courses during the summer terms.
+Students in grade 10 will be permitted to take math courses on the high school campus designated by SCSB and SCF administration and recommended by high school guidance personnel. - 2.
+Students who fail to notify the school guidance counselor and SCF Educational Records office of course registration will be voided from classes for non-payment.
+In addition, any schedule changes must be approved by the high school guidance counselor and/or dual enrollment liaison and reported to an SCF Educational Records office in order to avoid being voided from selected courses. - a.
 NOTE: In some cases, students who are voided for non-payment may be assessed special fees for re-instatement. - 3.
 Students must earn a "C" or better in each college course taken in the Dual Enrollment Program.
 Students who earn less than a "C" in a dual enrollment course will not be eligible to participate in dual enrollment the following semester.
 After one (1) semester, students may once again participate in the program with their high school approval.
-This academic policy applies to all dual enrollment courses; both at the high school and MCC.
-Students who withdraw or are withdrawn from MCC must notify the high school guidance counselor and/or obtain the necessary withdrawal forms. - 4.
+This academic policy applies to all dual enrollment courses; both at the high school and SCF.
+Students who withdraw or are withdrawn from SCF must notify the high school guidance counselor and/or obtain the necessary withdrawal forms. - 4.
 Students are required to complete a new dual enrollment approval form each semester they wish to take courses. - 5.
 Students are permitted to enroll in dual enrollment courses offered before, during or after school hours and during summer terms. - 6.
 Students may be classified as both a Dual Enrollment and College Enrichment student in the same semester. - 7.
-Not all college courses offered by Manatee Community College are available through dual enrollment.
+Not all college courses offered by State College of Florida, Manatee-Sarasota are available through dual enrollment.
 Restrictions include, but are not limited to: - a.
 The Dual Enrollment Course Equivalency Listing identifies the approved list of DE courses.
-This listing is updated annually on www.facts.org and can be viewed in Appendix B and the current academic articulation agreement between MCC and Sarasota County School Board. - b.
+This listing is updated annually on www.facts.org and can be viewed in Appendix B and the current academic articulation agreement between SCF and Sarasota County School Board. - b.
 Remedial level and enrichment courses (courses not specified on the Dual Enrollment list provided annually on FACTS.org) are not available for dual enrollment. - c.
 Certain nursing and health science courses due to age restrictions. - 8.
 Academic credit for DE, CTE-DE and EA may vary based on the time and competency requirements of the course.
 Refer to Appendix C for further explanation and examples of credit equivalence for high school and community college credit.